MetCC

 MetCC, also known as the Met Contact Centre, Met Command and Control or MO12, is a department of Met Operations within Greater London's Metropolitan Police Service.
-It is responsible for receiving emergency and non-emergency public telephony within the Metropolitan Police and between the police and the public & other forces, and for the despatching of police to incidents.
-MetCC operates out of three centres in Lambeth, Hendon and Bow.
+It is the communications centre responsible for receiving emergency and non-emergency contact within the Metropolitan Police, the deployment of police resources and the command and control of special operations.
+MetCC operates out of three centres located at Lambeth, Hendon and Bow.

-Previous command and control system
+Historic operating model

 Historically, each of the Met's Borough Operational Command Units (BOCUs) had its own control room, known internally as the 'CAD Room' (for Computer Aided Despatch) which dealt with incoming non-emergency calls and with despatching police to all calls in that area.
 In addition, the Information Room at New Scotland Yard received 999 calls which were sent to the CAD Room to be dealt with.
-In 2004, staff began to migrate on a borough-by-borough basis to Metcall, with Southwark being the first BOCU to move.
+In 2004, staff began to migrate on a borough-by-borough basis to MetCC, with Southwark being the first BOCU to move.